 The set of demos that try to determine Content Filters usage, is the type of applications that operate between the browser and the web page, and are designed to manipulate the connection and content of a visited web pages.
 Among them are TOR Browser, Privixy, Adblock Detectors.

 The live demo example about what the HTML5 Geolocation API is.
 Also it provide the Google Maps Reverse Geocoding with fancy Markers and on-the-map Accuracy Indicator.
 It should work both with W3C Geolocation API, and with third-party solutions like Google Gears too.

 In addition to the Flash Player tool, this one use Flash to detect System Fonts.
 Besides here you can test any text phrase on all amount of founded fonts.

 This tool detects support in your web browser the brand new super-duper security privacy tracking protection feature — Do-Not-Track.

 - Firefox Resources Reader — Firefox defaults fingerprinting, platform and locale detection.

 - Chrome Extensions Detection — is no longer available, completely disabled right now.

 No information is collected, only usual httpd access log.
-All cookies is browser-based, and there are no sessions.
-But some embedded stuff: requests to Google Analytics, Maps, and CDN.
-You can forbid all of it via Privacy Settings.
+All cookies is browser-based, and there is no sessions.
+But some embedded stuff: requests to Analytics, Maps, etc. You can forbid all of it via Privacy Settings.